 Main article: Box Trapping

 Box trapping is suitable for trapping creatures alive, and suits those animals that could be useful to you.
-This method allows you to trap chinchompas and ferrets, which can be later used as a form of ranged explosive.
+This method allows you to trap chinchompas and ferrets.
+Some chinchompas caught using this method can be used as a form of ranged explosive.